qbead/qbeadWebsite/content/book/inertia.md

 Our device has a sensor that measures acceleration, but we have to subtract 1g from the measurement to use it for most things.
 Explaining this would be a nice "stretch goal" for our lessons.

-We do **not** need to talk about ineral forces and centripetal vs centrifugal, that would be way too advanced.
+We do **not** need to talk about inertial forces and centripetal vs centrifugal, that would be way too advanced.

 Suggested structure:
 - How do you know you are moving?
 By looking at things that you say are "stationary".
 But there is some arbitrariness to what you call stationary.